Probing non-Gaussian Stochastic Gravitational Wave Backgrounds with LISA: Tensor non-Gaussianity and Early Universe Cosmology

 Tensor non-Gaussianity in single field models of inflation based on generalization of Horndeski actions \cite{Zumalacarregui:2013pma,Gleyzes:2014dya,Langlois:2015cwa,Langlois:2015skt,Crisostomi:2016czh,BenAchour:2016fzp} is a topic still under investigation, see e.g.~\cite{Akita:2015mho}, and also \cite{Creminelli:2014wna, Bordin:2017hal} for an analysis carried on using techniques based on effective field theory for inflation.
 Also, tensor non-Gaussianity in parity-violating scalar-tensor theories \cite{Lue:1998mq,Jackiw:2003pm} that spontaneously break Lorentz invariance \cite{Crisostomi:2017ugk} is particularly interesting to motivate a search of parity violating effects in the tensor bispectrum: an analysis of the tensor bispectrum in parity violating gravitational theories can be found in \cite{Soda:2011am,Shiraishi:2011st,Bartolo:2017szm}, although their generalization to the extended set-up introduced in \cite{Crisostomi:2017ugk} is still an open question.
+Finally an important contribution to the non-Gaussian SGWB could be induced by primordial second order scalar perturbations~\cite{Mollerach:2003nq,Saito:2008jc,Baumann:2007zm, Ananda:2006af}.